 - Wingwalkers will be available to assist in moving your airplane out of its parking spot prior to start up.
 If they are not there just ask anyone in an orange vest for help.

 - Wingwalkers will assist, at your request, in clearing your propeller area prior to start.

 - They will assist with wing tip and spectator clearance until you exit the row onto the taxiway.

 - Please use wingwalkers while taxiing in the parking area.

 - When leaving the reunion for your return trip home, please return the parking card to the registration booth, dispatcher tent or to anyone in an orange vest.
 If you forget, please return the parking card to the NWC by mail at 5021 Kensington Rd.
 N.E., Carrollton, Ohio 44615

 - Avgas and oil service is available for the duration of the reunion at your parking spot from a fuel truck staffed by National Waco Club volunteers.
 Fuel tank service is for transient airplanes.

-- The hours for this service will be 0800 until 1700 Thursday and Friday and 0800 until 1600 on Saturday.
+- The hours for this service will be 0800 until 1700 Tuesday through Friday and 0800 until 1600 on Saturday.
 Regular Wynkoop Airport Fuel service will resume on Sunday morning and the NWC staffed fuel truck will be available if there are enough volunteers to safely man the truck.

 - Display the red “FUEL” side of your parking card in your windshield to help the fueler find you.